yegor256/blog/static/pets.md

-[0rsk](https://www.0rsk.com) is a free online risk management tool, to help you identify risks, record them in Cause+Risk+Effect format, analyze their probabilities and impacts, create response plans and stay informed about the most current agenda of thigs you have to do in order to implement those plans.
+[0rsk](https://www.0rsk.com) is a free online risk management tool, to help you identify risks, record them in Cause+Risk+Effect format, analyze their probabilities and impacts, create response plans and stay informed about the most current agenda of things you have to do in order to implement those plans.
 <br/>
 Founded 12-Apr-2019.